What Are Microbicides?

 Filling a gap in current prevention strategies

-Microbicides will fill an important gap in current prevention strategies by giving women a tool they can use to protect themselves against HIV.
+Microbicides will fill an important gap in current prevention strategies by giving women a discreet tool they can use to protect themselves against HIV.
 They will also complement existing HIV prevention strategies when they can be used.

-IPM is among several nonprofit product developers focused on developing vaginal microbicides to protect women against HIV during sex with a male partner.
+IPM is among several nonprofit product developers focused on developing vaginal microbicides to protect women against HIV transmission during sex with a male partner.

 Why ARV-based microbicides?